-Use the principle of supply and demand to determine what levels of site structure (from categories to properties, brands or filters) need to be indexed and optimized, since they are in real demand.
+Use the principle of supply and demand to determine what levels of site structure (from categories to properties, brands, or filters) need to be indexed and optimized since they are in real demand.

 Why is this needed?
 One of the most common problems with online stores is the lack of content and duplicate pages.
-This is because the site structure has many internal levels, such as filters, property pages which have few products and they are also included in other pages.
+This is because the site structure has many internal levels, such as filters, property pages that have few products and they are also included in other pages.

 The simplest solution is not to index these types of pages or to not canonize one of the versions.
 This is easier than specifically creating useful content for them.